The preferences.json

 , andtype

-). - Dropdown preferences can include an
+. - Dropdown preferences have to include an

 options